esp-rs/std-training/book/src/02_4_hello_board.md

 Error: could not connect to Wi-Fi network: ESP_ERR_TIMEOUT
 ```

-## Extra information about building
+## Extra information about building, flashing and monitoring

 If you want to try to build without flashing, you can run:
  ```toml